WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/functional_annotation_manual_review.md

 - Stratified functional contributions by taxa

 Functional outputs represent **community-level functional capacity** infered from reads, not genome completeness and they tell you “What functions are abundant in this microbial community?”

-## What you will do
-1. Set up your environment and HUMAnN databases
-2. Run HUMAnN3 on QC’d FASTQ files using Nextflow (Slurm)
-3. Normalize gene families and pathway abundance tables to relative abundance
-4. Merge per-sample outputs into cohort-level tables
-5. Run basic sanity checks and prepare for downstream analysis

 ---

 # Exercise